neutrl/nicebot-discord-bot/README.md

 ### Responding to "fuck dallas"

-The bot shows team spirit with an instant response when "fuck dallas" is mentioned (no cooldown):
+The bot shows team spirit with randomized responses when "fuck dallas" is mentioned (no cooldown):

 Examples:
 - User: "fuck dallas"
-- Bot: "go birds."
+- Bot: "Go Birds!" (or "da birds!", "E.A.G.L.E.S", "Fly Eagles Fly!", "Bleed green!", "Fuck Dallas!", etc.)

 - User: "man fuck dallas!"
-- Bot: "go birds."
+- Bot: "E-A-G-L-E-S EAGLES!"

 - User: "FUCK DALLAS"
-- Bot: "go birds."
+- Bot: "Bleed green!"

 **Note:** This trigger has no cooldown and will respond every time "fuck dallas" is mentioned in any message.
+Each response is randomly selected from the same variety of Eagles chants and phrases used by the eagles trigger.

 ### Checking Statistics